beardicus/line-us/README.md

 - **`url`**: (optional) a string that contains the websocket address to connect to. **Default is `ws://line-us.local`** which is the default name and address of all Line-us machines
 - **`autoConnect`**: (optional) a boolean, if true will automatically attempt to connect to the websocket. **Defaults to `true`**
 - **`autoStart`**: (optional) a boolean, if true the queue will be started automatically upon connection to the websocket. **Defaults to `true`**.
 See [Queue Control](#queue-control) for more information on the command queue.
+- **`concurrency`**: (optional) a number which controls how many commands are sent to be buffered by the Line-us machine.
+This setting can improve performance where the network between the sender and Line-us has high latency.
+Note that higher values will create delays with the `pause()` command, as the Line-us will always execute the buffered commands before pausing. **Defaults to `3`**.
+This value enables relatively smooth operation on local Wifi networks, but you may want to increase it for poorer connections with more latency.

 ## Communication